hashicorp/terraform-provider-azurerm/website/docs/r/virtual_machine.html.markdown

 * `create_option` - (Required) Specifies how the data disk should be created.
 Possible values are `Attach`, `FromImage` and `Empty`.

+~> **NOTE:** If using an image that does not have data to be written to the Data Disk, use `Empty` as the create option in order to create the desired disk without any data.

 * `disk_size_gb` - (Optional) Specifies the size of the data disk in gigabytes.

 * `lun` - (Required) Specifies the logical unit number of the data disk.
 This needs to be unique within all the Data Disks on the Virtual Machine.